Normativity: Practical and theoretical

 Practical normativity addresses conduct or what people should decide, intend, and do.
 It is interested in the standards of right action and the reasons that favor one course of action over another.
 It contrasts with theoretical or epistemic normativity, which governs how people should think or what they should believe.
 Theoretical normativity concerns mental states and belief-formation processes related to truth and knowledge.
 For example, the sentence "she should stop drinking" belongs to practical normativity, whereas the sentence "he should not believe the rumor without evidence" belongs to theoretical normativity.

 These two types are often studied separately, with the field of ethics focusing on the practical side and the field of epistemology focusing on the theoretical side.
 Nonetheless, there are many parallels and interactions.
 For example, beliefs may influence what should be done, as when someone should buy eggs because they intend to bake a cake and believe that eggs are required.
 Similarly, practical consequences can influence belief norms.
-For instance, a person may be justified to believe that their bank is open on Saturday if it concerns a minor matter, but not if they risk losing their house by missing a mortgage payment.
+For instance, a person may be justified in believing that their bank is open on Saturday based on past experience if it concerns a minor matter.
+However, if it concerns a major matter, like the risk of losing their house by missing a mortgage payment because the bank is closed, the standards of belief may be higher and require additional verification beyond personal memory.

 In some cases, practical and theoretical normativity may conflict, raising the question of how or whether this type of dilemma can be resolved.
 For example, if there is strong evidence in favor of adopting a negative opinion about a friend, theoretical normativity may require doing so while practical normativity rooted in friendship may demand granting them the benefit of doubt.
 Similar dilemmas can arise in cases where violating epistemic norms by believing a falsehood has positive practical consequences.